-These tents are essentially OOC locations, where you can sleep in relative comfort, knowing that you will not be killed or robbed as you rest.
+These tents are some of the very few OOC locations in Twin Mask.
+If you bring a tent and pitch it in this area, you can sleep in relative comfort, knowing that you will not be killed or robbed as you rest.
 You can change clothes there with the knowledge that no one is going to barge in, and, should you hear combat outside, you can elect to ignore it even though your character might never do such a thing.
 (You also have the option to hear it, as though you were in character, and charge out to do battle.)
 If you hear outside conversation from inside your tent, you may decide whether or not your character overhears that conversation.

-Even though tents are safe and primarily OOC spaces, though, they are not particularly good places to stash in-game objects or artifacts.
+Even though these tents are safe and primarily OOC spaces, though, they are not particularly good places to stash in-game objects or artifacts.
 It is possible for NPCs to steal in-game things from your tent, even though nobody but you is allowed to actually, physically enter it-a Staff member may come to you and inform you that you have been "robbed," then ask for objects that an NPC might have found while searching your tent.
 Of course, if you have set up protective objects, traps, and wards in or around your tent, you may then respond to the Staff member's question with a list of the problems that a thief would run into in trying to steal from you-and, if those defenses are significant enough, those in-game artifacts in your tent may be safe after all!

-Some players choose to set up special tents that are designed to be in-character spaces, with accourrements that highlight the traits of their characters and cultures.
-Twin Mask Staff members are very enthusiastic about encouraging people to create such places, since they are so effective in promoting role-playing-but, obviously enough, such tents are in-character spaces and will be treated as such.
-If you choose to create such a location, please do so with the knowledge that any action that can take place in the rest of the game-such as combat or theft-can take place there.
+Tents in other locations, scattered all throughout the Twin Mask game space, need to be decorated and constructed to look genre-appropriate... and are in-character spaces.
+Twin Mask Staff members are very enthusiastic about encouraging people to create such places, since they are so effective in promoting role-playing.
+You should be aware, though, that any action that can take place in the rest of the game-such as combat or theft-can take place there.